microsoft/FluidFramework/server/routerlicious/.changeset/pretty-birds-pay.md

 "@fluidframework/server-services-shared": major
 ---

+server-services-client: `messageBrokerId` added to `ISession`

-ISession interface was updated with new field 'messageBrokerId' that would be assigned when message broker is set to Event Hubs
+The `ISession` interface was updated with new field `messageBrokerId` that would be assigned when message broker is set to Event Hubs.